codecentric/kong-plugin-reedelk-transformer/README.md

 `service`: the `id` or `name` of the Service that this plugin configuration will target.
 The `upstream_transformer_url` and `downstream_transformer_url` are the URL of the Reedelk REST flow endpoint to be invoked for the upstream/downstream request/response transformations.

 #### Without a database:
+Add the following to the kong.yml configuration file:

 ```bash
   plugins:
   - name: reedelk-transformer